kubernetes/enhancements/keps/sig-apps/5547-integrate-workload-with-job/README.md

 also operates on an eventually consistent view, so an update may not take effect until the next scheduling cycle.

+#### Suspend and Resume

+Suspending a Job deletes its pods and is expected to release the resources they held.
+In the v1.37 alpha, the `Workload` and `PodGroup` were left in place during suspension.
+That is a problem for the `PodGroup`, because the scheduler and the DRA layer attach group-level reservations and claims to it.
+So, a `PodGroup` that outlives its pods can keep resources pinned to a Job that is not running.

+For Beta, the controller handles the two objects differently:

+- The **`Workload`** is the compiled scheduling template.
+It holds no scheduler state, costs nothing to keep, and keeping it means the `PodGroup` can be recreated by `NewBuilderFromExistingWorkload` with the same name, template reference and `minCount` without recompiling from `spec.scheduling`.
+It is retained across suspension.
+- The **runtime `PodGroup`** is the object the scheduler acts on.
+Therefore, it will be deleted on suspend and recreated on resume, so the scheduler makes a fresh all-or-nothing placement decision for the resumed Job instead of reasoning about a group whose members all disappeared.

+The sequence on suspend is:

+1. The existing suspend path deletes the Job's active pods and sets the `JobSuspended` condition.
+2. Once the Job has no pods left (all pod finalizers removed), the controller deletes the controller-owned `PodGroup` and emits a `PodGroupDeleted` event.
+Deleting only after the pods are gone avoids racing the scheduler on a `PodGroup` that still has members, and respects any deletion protection adds to `PodGroup`.
+In `managePodGroupOnly` mode the delegated `PodGroup` is handled the same way, while in `manageNone` mode nothing is deleted.
+3. The `Workload` stays. `gang.minCount` changes made while suspended are still patched onto the `Workload` so the resumed `PodGroup` picks them up.

+The sequence on resume is:

+1. The `JobSuspended` condition transitions to `False`.
+2. The controller recognizes the resume carve-out (Job has no pods, condition just cleared), discovers the retained `Workload`, and creates a new `PodGroup` from its template.
+The new `PodGroup` has a new UID and, because of the hash suffix, may have a new name.
+3. Pods are created and associated with the new `PodGroup`.

+For a Job that is created suspended (`spec.suspend: true` at creation) the controller creates the `Workload` immediately but defers the `PodGroup` to the first resume, so a suspended Job never owns a runtime `PodGroup`.

-### Interaction with BYO Workload/PodGroup
+### Interaction with a BYO PodGroup

-The reconciliation above applies only to a `Workload`/`PodGroup` that the Job controller created and owns.
-There is another case where the `Workload` and/or `PodGroup` is pre-created by a user or a higher-level controller:
+The reconciliation above applies only to a `PodGroup` that the Job controller created and owns.

-- **BYO `Workload`:** the user pre-creates a `Workload` whose `spec.controllerRef` points to the `Job` and still expects the `Job` controller to create the runtime `PodGroup`(s) from that `Workload` template.
-- **BYO `PodGroup`:** the user manages the `PodGroup` themselves and wires pods to it by setting `pod.spec.schedulingGroup.podGroupName` directly via the `PodTemplate`.
-Here the controller does not create or own the `PodGroup` at all.
+A user or a higher-level controller can instead manage the `PodGroup` themselves and wire the Job's pods to it by setting `spec.template.spec.schedulingGroup.podGroupName` on the pod template.
+This is the pattern `JobSet` uses for the Jobs it creates.

-In both cases the `Job` controller treats the discovered object as the source of truth and does not take ownership of it and it adds no controller `ownerReference`, never mutates it on `Job` spec changes, and does not delete it.

-How the new `spec.scheduling` fields interact with BYO objects:
+In this case the controller is in `manageNone` mode:

+- It creates no `Workload` and no `PodGroup`, and does not add an `ownerReference` to, mutate, or delete the user's `PodGroup`.
-- When an authoritative BYO `Workload`/`PodGroup` is present for the `Job`, the controller uses it as-is and does not translate `spec.scheduling` into it or reconcile the two.
-This avoids a split-brain where the controller would fight the object's owner or over reconcile the two.
+- `spec.scheduling` is not translated into the user's `PodGroup` and `gang.minCount` is not synced into it.
+Setting both `spec.scheduling` and `schedulingGroup` is accepted by validation, but `spec.scheduling` has no effect and the user's `PodGroup` is authoritative.
+This avoids a split-brain where the controller would fight the object's owner.
-- `minCount` is not synced into a BYO `PodGroup` [KEP-4671].
-- If a discovered `Workload` has an unsupported shape for alpha, the controller ignores it and surfaces a condition or event.
+- Pods are created with the user-provided `schedulingGroup` as-is.

+A pre-created `Workload` (with `spec.controllerRef` pointing at the Job but no controller `ownerReference`) is not a supported input.
+The discovery ignores it and the controller compiles its own `Workload` from `spec.scheduling`.

 ### Naming Conventions